nikbearbrown/CognitiveType/README.md

 **Cinder:**
 A C++ library for creating intricate glyph shapes but is not specifically geared towards typography.
 Requires experienced C++ programmers.

+### Typography-Specific Programming Languages

+Metafont is a description language used to define raster fonts.
+It is also the name of the interpreter that executes Metafont code, generating bitmap fonts that can be embedded into, for example, PostScript.
+Metafont was devised by Donald Knuth as a companion to his TeX typesetting system.

+**Metafont:**
+- **Purpose:** A language designed specifically for creating bitmap fonts.
+- **Creator:** Devised by Donald Knuth as a complement to the TeX typesetting system.
+- **Functionality:** Allows designers to define fonts programmatically with adjustable parameters and geometric equations.
+- **Output:** Produces bitmap fonts, which are made up of pixels, making them resolution-dependent.
+- **Specialization:** Uniquely tailored for typographic tasks, enabling the design of fonts through mathematical descriptions.
+- **Integration:** Primarily used with TeX, providing a high degree of control over how characters are rendered in documents typeset with TeX.

+MetaPost refers to both a programming language and the interpreter of the MetaPost programming language.
+Both are derived from Donald Knuth's Metafont language and interpreter.
+MetaPost produces vector graphic diagrams from a geometric/algebraic description.
+The language shares Metafont's declarative syntax for manipulating lines, curves, points, and geometric transformations.

+**MetaPost:**
+- **Purpose:** Based on Metafont, it focuses on creating precise technical illustrations and vector graphics.
+- **Functionality:** Utilizes a similar syntax to Metafont but produces vector graphics, which are scalable and resolution-independent.
+- **Output:** Generates diagrams and figures in PostScript, commonly used in technical and scientific documents.
+- **Specialization:** Like Metafont, it is specialized for graphical tasks, particularly line drawings, which complements typographic designs.
+- **Flexibility:** Can be used to draw shapes, plots, and various illustrations with mathematical precision, often used in academic and research settings.

+Both Metafont and MetaPost stand out in the realm of programming languages for their dedicated focus on typography and graphics, respectively.
+This specialization is rare among programming languages, which are more commonly designed for a broad range of computing tasks.
+Metafont and MetaPost offer a unique approach to design that is closely aligned with the mathematical precision and programmability required for high-quality typographic and illustrative work.

+However, to program in Metafont and MetaPost, an understanding of geometry, algebra, and Bézier curves is essential.
+Knowledge of these mathematical concepts enables users to craft detailed and sophisticated designs by specifying exact mathematical descriptions of the shapes.
+Metafont and MetaPost scripts often resemble mathematical formulas, which describe the paths and points that make up the characters and graphics.

+For this reason, the Cognitive Type project uses Metafont and MetaPost to create typographic training sets for generative models but feels it is unlikely to be adopted by typographers or cognitive scientists.
+Despite the collaboration of well-known type designers like Hermann Zapf with Knuth to create new fonts using Metafont, the system has not been widely adopted by professional type designers.
+Knuth attributes this to the complexity of requiring an artist to become proficient in mathematics to write a font with 60 parameters.
+Jonathan Hoefler commented that the Metafont system ultimately became "a technology behind zero of your favorite fonts."
+The Cognitive Type project is currently raising money to hire a Metafont and MetaPost programmer that can programmatically create millions of glyphs based on the Abecedarian Classification of Typefaces (Brown, N., 2024) for the training of "text to type" foundation models.

 ## References for Cognitive Type